Skip to main content

 Choosing what's right for you

 Most clients walk in thinking they want one fabric and leave with another.
 The honest answer usually depends on small things: how cold the AC runs in your office, whether you mostly take taxis or walk, how often the suit will see a steamer between wears.
-We'll talk through it with you, and you can feel the cloth before committing.
-If you'd like to see what's currently on the bolts, take a look at our overview of technical women's fabrics we recommend.
+We'll talk through it with you as part of our process, and you can feel the cloth before committing.

 Book a Suit Consultation